manoedinata/VirtualizorEnduser/README.md

 # VirtualizorEnduser-Python

-Virtualizor Endpoint API library, in Python.
+Just a Virtualizor Endpoint API wrapper, written in Python.